iota-008/YoutubeTools/README.md

 # YoutubeTools
-This is an application made in flask which can be used to download yt videos , video thumbnails and video transcripts.
+This is a Flask Application which has functionalities :-
+1) download youtube videos.
+2) download youtube video thumbnails.
+3) download youtube video transcripts.